mnentwig/echeese61/README.md

 Note, the organ's key click itself seems pretty balanced.

-# Bare metal implementation
+# Requirements
+* Raspberry Pi 3 (older versions should work too but need to recompile.
+The provided image is PI3-specific)
+* USB MIDI class compliant keyboard (the vast majority of keyboards with USB connection for PC should work)
+* Amplifier, guitar effect, etc. Plain headphones will work, too.
-This project uses the "circle" library without any further operating system.
+* SD card (this project uses the "circle" library without any further operating system)

 # Features
 Right now: 8' drawbar through the "reed" channel at fixed level.
 And that's all.

 The organ is fully polyphonic with constant CPU load.
-Try at your own risk.
+Try this at your own risk.

 # Controls
 MIDI USB (must be visible at boot.
 No hotplug!